chaseruskin/legoHDL/ROADMAP.md

 - [ ] ambiguity resolution: you can have block's with the same library and name as long as they don't have the same market.
 If blocks with same L and N exist, then must also prepend the M to determine what block you are referencing in legoHDL commands. like ufl.arith.adder and std.arith.adder.
 Intellisense will be able to identify which design you instantiated and export the right file accordingly. ? - Use a "cache-2" folder when a conflict arises, so that L+N folder will then exist in cache-2 under an additional market name folder (cache-2/std/arith/adder while the other one lives cache/arith/adder).

-- [ ] cross-over for vhdl to verilog and verilog to vhdl using '-vhdl' flag or '-verilog' flag on port command
 - [ ] support verilog header files, verilog packages

 - [ ] add ability to add summary text to .prfl and .mrkt files to then use "show" command to read the description about the given profile/market.